insilica/nix-vscode/README.md

 ## Customizing

-Clone or fork the repo, and add your desired extensions to `flake.nix`.
+Clone or fork the repo, and add your desired extensions to flake.nix.
 Extension definitions look like this:
 ```nix
 {